Skip to main content

 • Prescription discount apps like GoodRx

-• Request a tier exception if it’s placed in a higher copay tier than medically necessary
+• Request a tier exception if the med is placed in a higher copay tier than necessary

 Pro Tip: Ask Your Pharmacist